dropdog/docs/docs/development.md

 In practice in order to open the editor to write the commit do not use the ```-a``` flag because it adds all the modified files to the commit!

-A worfklow to add only specific files on a commit:
+A workflow to add only specific files on a commit:

 ```git
 $ git status